 Tasmanian Writer’s Prize

-Open to residents of Australia and New Zealand, the prize is for short stories up to 3,000 words on an island, or island-resonant theme.
+Open to residents of Australia and New Zealand, the prize is for short stories up to 3,000 words on an assigned theme.

 The winner receives a cash prize of $500 and publication in Tasmania 40°South.